pandadev-xv/pandadev-xv/README.md

 - 🤖Currently I'm deeply interested in AI assistants that can remember meaningful information and retrieve them as needed

 ### What I'm currently working on
-- 🌿Improving my skills in AI, particularly in human-system interaction systems
+- 🌿Improving my skills in AI, particularly in human-computer interaction systems
 - 📚Learning new algorithms and building projects to showcase my knowledge and passion

 ### My skills